Kosisochi/DataAnalysisPortfolio/Top UK YouTubers Project/README.md

 # Objective

-- What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Social Media wants to find out who the top UK YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.

-- What is the ideal solution?
+## Proposed Solution

 To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
 - subscriber count